 In a world that continues to place women (and minorities) on a 2nd tier, it’s important to lift each other up.
 Equality is a systemic battle, but it may begin by overcoming the internal one of the mind.

-Go ahead– like and comment “YAASSS” on that fly selfie, praise that woman at work, hug strangers in the bathroom, stand up for those who have been conditioned not to speak, have some f*cking self-control/respect and don’t “steal” that woman’s bf/fiance/husband, support women-owned businesses, support woman-focused movies and shows, mentor young women, or even just be unapologetically confident for the sake of being a role model in your right.
+Go ahead– like and comment “YAASSS” on that fly selfie, praise that woman at work, hug strangers in the bathroom, stand up for those who have been conditioned not to speak, have some f*cking self-control/respect and don’t “steal” that woman’s bf/fiance/husband, support women-owned businesses, support woman-focused movies and shows, mentor young women, or even just be unapologetically confident for the sake of being a role model in your own right.
 It is your duty.
 Pave the way.

 Confidence in ourselves and demanding respect for each other is a key component of ending the cycle.
-We may not be equal in a world of men yet, but we sure as hell have no excuse not to uplift each other.
+We may not be equal in a world of men yet, but we sure as hell have no excuse to not uplift each other.

 It takes a village.

 “It isn’t merely the representation of female bodies that is at issue: it’s the sheer lack of women in the dance music industry.
 On festival stages, in club lineups, in positions of power as defined by influence over what people listen to and how much money can be made, women are in the extreme minority.
 Other than providing some publications occasional opportunities to publish inoffensive lists of “must-hear” female DJs “you need to know,” this gender imbalance does nothing positive for the culture.